No sweat: Woods changes shirt and game to stay in mix at PGA

 His opening tee shot found the right-side rough, and the ball sat down so low he simply pitched out, then left his approach shot nearly 40 feet short.
 Bogey.

-His tee shot on the second hole landed in the left-side rough, 120 yards away, with the most direct line to the hole crossing a pond.
+His tee shot on the 11th landed in the left-side rough, 120 yards away, with the most direct line to the hole crossing a pond.
 Woods said he wasn’t aiming at the pin.

 “I was trying to hit it left of the hole, and I stuck it in the ground and hit it short right,” he said.
 “I came up 12 yards short of my number.”